 How Do You Make Air Fryer Frozen Salmon?

 Spray an air fryer with non-stick cooking spray and place the salmon filets in the basket in a single layer.
-Cook the salmon for 6 minutes at 390, then baste the salmon with a bottles teriyaki glaze, or you can use our 5 minute stir fry sauce (we usually have than on hand in the fridge).
+Cook the salmon for 6 minutes at 390, then baste the salmon with a bottles teriyaki glaze, or you can use our 5 minute stir fry sauce (we usually have it on hand in the fridge).

 Cook the salmon filets another 7-8 minutes or until the internal temperature is 145 degrees.
 The other way that you can test to see if salmon is done is by flaking the flesh of the salmon with a fork.
 If it flakes easily, it’s done.